Have you developed agoraphobia?

 Disabilities

-The pandemic has caused a lot of stress to most people.
+The pandemic caused a lot of stress for most people.
 It doesn’t help your condition to be around people in stores because of the widespread panic, violence and growing desperation.

 Outside influences

-When it’s normal for it to be an ‘event’ to go outside, lockdown makes it even more of a difficult event for you because the fear of getting infected has made many people nervous about going out.
-The overhead of hyper-vigilance, the extra precautions of wearing a mask, keeping socially distanced, strategising which areas to avoid makes it even more uncomfortable for people to leave the house.
+When it’s normal for it to be an ‘event’ to go outside, lockdown made it more of a difficult event because the fear of getting infected has made many people nervous about going out.
+The overhead of hyper-vigilance, the extra precautions of wearing a mask, keeping socially distanced, and strategising which areas to avoid make it even more uncomfortable for people to leave the house.

 I’ve dealt with this for sure when things get rough.
 I know how tough it is, but you’ve got to keep going out before it gets to the point of no return.